NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-07-22-Introduction-to-Raster-Data-In-R.md

 <figure>
   <img src="{{ site.baseurl }}/images/spatialData/NLCD06_conus_lg.gif">
-   <figcaption>The National Land Cover dataset is an example of a commonly used
+   <figcaption>The National Land Cover dataset (NLCD) is an example of a commonly used
 raster dataset.
 Each pixel in the Landsat derived raster represents a landcover class.</figcaption>
 </figure>

 To work with rasters in R, we need two key libraries, `sp` and `raster`.
-Let's start by loading these into R. To install the raster library you can use `install.packages('raster')`.
+To install the raster library you can use `install.packages('raster')`.
 When you install the raster library, `sp` should also install.
 Also install the `rgdal` library" `install.packages('rgdal')`.
+Among other things, `rgdal` will allow us to export rasters to geotiff format.

     #load the raster, sp, and rgdal packages